robstave/angular2-training/session-five/page1.md

 # Observables and Http

-Javascript has several ways of handling Asynchronous problems.
+Javascript has several ways of handling asynchronous issues.
-The basic problem that a web browser is trying to solve is how to orchestrate all the data that it polls from the web into a single presentation that could be as powerful as the answer to the meaning of life or as meaningless as a Monty Python tribute to the movie, 'The Meaning of Life'.
+The basic problem that a web browser is trying to solve is how to orchestrate all the data that it polls from the web into a single presentation that could be as powerful as the answer to the meaning of life, or as meaningless as a Monty Python tribute to the movie, 'The Meaning of Life'.

-The most common problem is handling HTTP requests/responses.
+The most common task is handling HTTP requests/responses asynchronously.

-You don't really want to wait for the response.
+You can't just wait for each response one at a time.
 Its better to have a callback to handle your processing when things are ready.
 You also need to correlate the requests and the responses.
+But what about the cases where you need three calls to the database so you can build the next two requests and so on.

-If you have even tried your hand at node programming,  it becomes apparent that its pretty easy to find yourself in what is aptly called [Callback Hell](http://callbackhell.com/).
+If you have even tried your hand at node programming,  it becomes apparent by they call the usual approach to these problems as [Callback Hell](http://callbackhell.com/).

 Good programming practices only do so much and the way you fundamentally approach the problem sometimes just lends itself to a better way of doing things.

 [Promises](https://www.promisejs.org/) are good.
 They pretty much handle what you were doing with all those pesky error cases and the like.
-They seemed to be the new hotness and as its own package $q then wereused with $http in angular1.x.
+They were used pretty extensively in angular1.5 with $q and $http packages.

 I started in angular1.2 and had used [ngResource](https://docs.angularjs.org/api/ngResource) which kinda implemented some of what promises provided, but were really just a wrapper with success and error callbacks.
 No cancel capability.
 It works ok for the straightforward cases.

-Observables are the new new hotness and are preferred by Angular2.
+Observables are the new hotness and is preferred by Angular2 folks.
 Things like debounce and filtering out similar requests make it a good choice if you are considering any kind of ajaxy-responsive coolness like lookahead text boxes.

 ## Reactive Programming
 So what is reactive programming?

 > Reactive programming is programming with asynchronous data streams.

 Everything is a stream.
 Lots of map, reduce stuff.
-Think the Observer pattern, the Iterator pattern and general funcitonal programming all rolled into one.
+Think the Observer pattern, the Iterator pattern and general functional programming all rolled into one.

+The approach to solving the problem is not so much writing instructions on how you would tell somebody to run around a workshop and put something together.
+Instead, think of it more like a group of workers on an assembly line, each responsible for a single task like combining data, transforming it, filtering it and so on.

 A great reference is [here](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754)

-Most angular2 tutorials do not dive all that deeply into the details up front.
-They pretty much explain how it works and then wrap it around some HTTP code and say "See...neat!".
+Alas, most angular2 tutorials do not dive all that deeply into the details up front.
+They pretty much explain how observables work and then wrap it around some HTTP code and say "See...neat!".
 Truth is, 90% of what we do will look like:

 ```typescript